Rolls Royce Bombing 27th July 1942

 • Vera Mabel Doggrell, 23, buried in Nottingham Road Cemetery

-• Dorothy Lena Farmer, 22
+• Dorothy Lena Farmer, 22, buried at Marlpool Cemetery.

-• Sylvia May Farmer, 2
+• Sylvia May Farmer, 2, buried at Marlpool Cemetery.

-• Margaret Eileen Finan, 21
+• Margaret Eileen Finan, 21 , buried in Greater Manchester.
+From Altrincham, Cheshire.

 • Elizabeth Helen Franklin, 32, buried in Nottingham Road Cemetery